TwLetteratura comes back to Wales with a new social reading project by Cardiff University based on Alice’s Adventures in Wonderland: now, on Betwyll.

 Each social reading game follows a shared reading schedule, which for #TwAlice means a chapter every three days (Sundays excluded).
 The project started with a first warm-up round for librarians and facilitators at the end of May and will go on with other two rounds involving the different reading groups in online and offline activities until October.

-Here’s the reading calendar for the second round, from 17 July to 26 August:
+Here’s the reading calendar for the third round, from 4 September to 14 October:

 - Monday, 4 September – Wednesday, 6 September: Chapter 1 | #TwAlice/01

 - Thursday, 7 September – Saturday, 9 September: Chapter 2 | #TwAlice/02